 We offer free consultations to help you understand your options, and we have multiple office locations throughout the greater Cincinnati and Dayton, Ohio, areas, as well as in eastern Indiana and northern Kentucky.

-To receive SSD benefits, you must prove that you have a qualifying impairment.
+To receive SSD claim benefits, you must prove that you have a qualifying impairment.
 Accepted conditions vary widely, but the Social Security Administration (SSA) generally defines a disability as a “physical or mental impairment that prohibits substantial gainful activity and has lasted or is expected to last for at least 12 months or result in death.”

 Applicants must also meet standards regarding work history, Social Security contributions, and work credits.
 Because of the volume of applications the SSA processes, it’s important that those seeking benefits follow the procedure to the letter.
+This is why it is

 Many first-time applications are rejected due to simple mistakes such as an incomplete application form or a lack of supporting documentation.
 Other common reasons SSD claims are denied include: